phpbench/phpbench/docs/report-generators/expression.rst

   :language: bash
   :section: 2

-Note that any additional result and :doc:`envronment <../environment>` data will also be included in the form `result_<type>_<metric>` and `env_<type>_<metric>`.
+Note that any additional result and :doc:`environment <../environment>` data will also be included in the form `result_<type>_<metric>` and `env_<type>_<metric>`.